splunk/docker-itmonitoring/README-k8s.md

 - Minikube on OSX Sierra (1.8.0):
 https://github.com/kubernetes/minikube/releases

+## Configuration and Deployment
-## Deploying Splunk Enterprise and the 2 Splunk UFs
+Here are the step-by-step instructions to deploy Splunk Enterprise and the 2 Splunk UFs:
 1. Update these parameters in the `k8s-splunk-full-demo.yaml` yaml files
 * \<yourdockerhubsecret\> : secret to allow image pulls from a Docker Hub repo